DianatheGreat/projects_blog/content/post/2020-11-19-ros-tutorial-1.md

 ---

 I decided that the easiest, and probably most expeditious, way to learn about ROS is through their own tutorials.
 I guess this will be a bit of a crash course for me on their tutorials and ROS itself.
 There are dozens of [tutorials](https://wiki.ros.org/ROS/Tutorials) available on the ROS site.
 I plan to give my own synopsis of how things go with each tutorial and my impression of its usefulness and efficacy.
+And, since I ran into an issue forcing me to alter the version of ROS on the Pi, I decided to restart the tutorials to make sure all of the same environments and factors are set up.

 ## Beginner level

 ### Tutorial 1: Installing and Configuring Your ROS Environment

+#### ROS Install

+This was already accomplished in my previous [blog post](https://www.roboticsbydiana.com/post/2020-12-28-install-ros-take-2/).

 Ran into a bit of an odd error with this tutorial.
 When I went to run the `catkin_make -PYTHON_EXECUTABLE=/usr/bin/python3` command, I received an error that I was missing the `catkin_pkg` and to make sure it was installed.
 So, I did some searching and digging around and finally stumbled onto [Q&A](https://answers.ros.org/question/337135/catkin_make-no-module-named-catkin_pkg/) on the ROS site that explained why I was having the issue (because the default python package for ROS is 2.7 and that is the version of `catkin_pkg` that is installed).
 It gave the logical solution to install the appropriate version of the catkin package: `sudo apt install python3-catkin-pkg`.